 The Company worked in partnership with its clients, keeping traffic flowing on 20 per cent of the UK's major arteries and motorways and

 Their routine and cyclical maintenance and incident support services made travelling by road safer and more reliable.
-Thier road construction teams worked closely with the Highways Agency, in particular through the ECI Programme and they delivered Technology schemes, ensuring road users are better informed.

-Carillion’s Highway Maintenance, workers who carried out works on the highways for the North West Road Scheme, had been subjected to abuse from disgruntled motorists and were looking to improve safety measures that would help deter abuse and confrontations from the public, motorists and improve their overall safety whilst working in dangerous conditions.
+Carillion’s Highway Maintenance workers, who carried out works on the highways for the North West Road Scheme had been subjected to abuse from disgruntled motorists and were looking to improve safety measures that would help deter abuse and confrontations from the public, motorists and improve their overall safety whilst working in dangerous conditions.

 Carillion procured 10 WCCTV Body Worn Camera (Record) units to act as a visual deterrent, helping to prevent abuse towards their workers.
 Should the workers still be subjected to abuse, the cameras capture evidential quality footage that is